frudas24/drive-2.0-spike/README.md

   * keep the folder/s when saving
   * inherit sharing properties when created in a folder
   * sharing from within the app
+  * can we use a single page instead of redirects from /gd, and use pushState to replace history when a file is created etc?
+  * rename file from the app (don't force the name to be the same as central node)
+    * ensure name is preserved when saving
 * can we work in a meaningful way with completely public/read maps
   * ideally not ask clients to even log in
 * can we offer more meaningful drive integration
-  * attachments are files on drive
+  * attachments are files on drive?
-  * images are photos from google drive photos
+  * images are photos from google drive photos?
   * keep required auth to a minimum
 * can we offer admins more control over what is used if app is installed in a domain
   * disable/enable gold services globally